jserv/mini-arm-os/README.md

 `NOTE:`
-You may encounter some error message during building binary for your target.
+You may encounter some error messages during building binary for your target.
-You need to sovle it mannually.
+You need to solve it mannually.
-Usually, it may be some file missing caused by some specific "define".
+Usually, some files may be missing caused by some specific "define".
-You could just comment out that definition to solve the question.
+You could just comment out that definition to resolve this problem.

-**STEP 3**
+### STEP 3
 This is the most difficult part.

 You have to implement the files in `platform/example_device/include/` and